Black-burnished ware

 Black-burnished ware is a type of Romano-British ceramic.
-Burnishing is a pottery treatment in which the surface of the pot is polished, using a hard smooth surface.
+Burnishing is a pottery treatment in which the surface of the pot is polished, using a hard smooth surface, such as a pebble.
 The classification includes two entirely different pottery types which share many stylistic characteristics.
 Black burnished ware 1 (BB1), is a black, coarse and gritty fabric.
 Vessels are hand made.
-Black burnished ware 2 (BB2) is a finer, grey-coloured, wheel thrown fabric.
+Black burnished ware 2 (BB2) is a finer, black or grey-coloured, wheel thrown fabric.

-Decoration on both types includes burnished lattice or, additionally, in the case of bowls and dishes, a wavy line design.
+Decoration on both types includes burnished lattice or, additionally, in the case of bowls and dishes, a wavy ("sine wave") line design.
 Standard forms across both types include jars with everted rims and bowls with upright or flat flanged rims.

 Black Burnished Ware 1

 Black Burnished Ware Category 1 (BB1) is made from a clay body that has a coarse texture.
 The clay body can contain black iron ores, flint, quartz, red iron ores, shale fragments, and white mica.
 BB1 can be grainy and black or dark gray in appearance.
 These wares are formed by hand.

 BB1 wares were manufactured in the Dorset area and distributed throughout Britain.
 The distribution of BB1 wares dates primarily to the mid-second to fourth centuries AD.
 Forms include bowls, dishes, and jars.